-CREDIT LEVEL 7 Students awarded a qualification at this level will have demonstrated: Knowledge and - depth and systematic understanding of knowledge in specialised/applied areas and understanding across area the ability to work with theoretical/research-based knowledge at the forefront of youth & community practice awareness of and ability to manage the implications of ethical dilemmas and work proactively with others to formulate solutions a comprehensive understanding of techniques/ methodologies applicable to their own work (theory or research-based).
-Intellectual skills the ability to undertake analysis of complex, incomplete or contradictory areas of knowledge communicating the outcome effectively and with critical awareness the ability to synthesise information in a manner that may be innovative, utilising knowledge or processes from the forefront of the discipline/practice and with critical awareness a level of conceptual understanding that allows him/her critically to evaluate research, advanced scholarship and methodologies and argue alternative approaches initiative and originality in problem solving the ability to act autonomously in planning and implementing tasks at a professional or equivalent level, making decisions in complex and unpredictable situations.
-Practical skills the ability to operate in complex and unpredictable and/or specialised contexts with an overview of the issues governing good practice the ability to exercise initiative and personal responsibility in professional practice technical expertise, performed smoothly with precision and effectiveness the ability to adapt skills and design or develop new skills and/or procedures for new situations.
-Transferable / key skills the ability to work effectively with a group as leader or member the ability to clarify tasks and make appropriate use of the capacities of group members the ability to negotiate and handle conflict with confidence the ability to use the full range of learning resources the ability to be reflective on own and others' functioning in order to improve practice competence in undertaking research tasks with minimum guidance the ability to be an independent and self-critical learner, guiding the learning of others and managing own requirements for continuing professional development the ability to engage confidently in academic and professional communication with others, reporting on action clearly, autonomously and competently independent learning ability required for continuing professional study, making professional use of others where appropriate.
+CREDIT LEVEL 7 Students awarded a qualification at this level will have demonstrated: Knowledge and - depth and systematic understanding of knowledge in specialised/applied areas and understanding across area - the ability to work with theoretical/research-based knowledge at the forefront of youth & community practice - awareness of and ability to manage the implications of ethical dilemmas and work proactively with others to formulate solutions - a comprehensive understanding of techniques/ methodologies applicable to their Intellectual skills own work (theory or research-based).
+Intellectual skills - the ability to undertake analysis of complex, incomplete or contradictory areas of knowledge communicating the outcome effectively and with critical awareness - the ability to synthesise information in a manner that may be innovative, utilising knowledge or processes from the forefront of the discipline/practice and with critical awareness - a level of conceptual understanding that allows him/her critically to evaluate research, advanced scholarship and methodologies and argue alternative approaches - initiative and originality in problem solving - the ability to act autonomously in planning and implementing tasks at a professional or equivalent level, making decisions in complex and unpredictable situations.
+Practical skills - the ability to operate in complex and unpredictable and/or specialised contexts with an overview of the issues governing good practice - the ability to exercise initiative and personal responsibility in professional practice - technical expertise, performed smoothly with precision and effectiveness the ability to adapt skills and design or develop new skills and/or procedures for new situations.
+Transferable / - the ability to work effectively with a group as leader or member key skills - the ability to clarify tasks and make appropriate use of the capacities of group members - the ability to negotiate and handle conflict with confidence - the ability to use the full range of learning resources - the ability to be reflective on own and others' functioning in order to improve practice - competence in undertaking research tasks with minimum guidance - the ability to be an independent and self-critical learner, guiding the learning of others and managing own requirements for continuing professional development - the ability to engage confidently in academic and professional communication with the ability to engage confidently in academic and professional communication with others, reporting on action clearly, autonomously and competently - independent learning ability required for continuing professional study, making professional use of others where appropriate.
+Franciscon and an agricula gride allegations.